jzengg/felamily/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+MyShelterManager is a web application inspired by ShelterManager built using Ruby on Rails and React.js.
+MyShelterManager helps animal shelters manage the people and animals at their shelter

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Role-based permissions management
-- [ ] Create, read, edit, and delete notes
+- [ ] Holds records for animals and owners.
-- [ ] Organize notes within Notebooks
+- [ ] CRUD for animal records, medical regiments, medical tests, and vaccinations.
+- [ ] Can schedule medications for certain frequency, duration, and can add comments to medical regimens.
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Can associate media and owners with animals
-- [ ] Search through notes for blocks of text
+- [ ] Search by animal attributes (microchip number, id, owner, location)
-- [ ] Apply complex styling to notes while editing
-- [ ] Set reminders on notes
+- [ ] Can take database info and insert into templates
+- [ ] Can sort animals by their location and display them (shelter view)

 ## Design Docs
 * [View Wireframes][view]